geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 ### Task 3 – Recover Groups using PowerShell

-In this task, you will use Windows PowerShell to recover the Inside Sales group that you deleted in the prior task.
-You will do so by accessing Azure Active Directory, which is required to perform several group management tasks in Microsoft 365.
-In the prior lab, you installed the Windows PowerShell module that enables you to access Azure AD.
-In this task, you will access Azure AD using Windows PowerShell to recover the deleted group.
+In this task, you will use Windows PowerShell to recover the Inside Sales group that you previously deleted.
+To use Windows PowerShell to perform this Azure AD-related task, the Windows Azure Active Directory PowerShell Module must first be installed.
+You should have installed the Windows Azure Active Directory PowerShell Module during the prior lab.

 1. If you’re not logged into the LON-DC1 VM as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.